diashenrique/npm-iris/README.md

 Those pages are the base for everything else.

-Scheduler, Kanban, and Gant are just different views from the same tasks that are created in the Task page.
+Scheduler, Kanban, and Gantt are just different views from the same tasks that are created in the Task page.

 ### Initial Setup